-Experience the Vintage Charm of Anna Maria Island This Winter
+Experience the Vintage Charm of Anna Maria Island

 Three towns dot Anna Maria Island's length.
 Each requires slow driving (25 mph in most cases) and displays its wares with ready ease.
-At the north end sits the city of Anna Maria anchored by Pine Avenue, Bean's original then-sand-and-seashell main street that bisects the island.
+At the north end sits the city of Anna Maria anchored by Pine Avenue, Bean's original sand-and-seashell main street that bisects the island.
 Here, brightly painted restored homes and mercantile buildings from the original boom now hold charming markets, galleries, bakeries, museums, bike shops, restaurants, and (naturally) vacation-rental offices.

 Where to Eat